ADHD animal models with unknown dopamine alteration

 - social exploration behavior / sociability / preference for new social territory unchanged

-In contrast, ablation of phospholamban, which was limited to the reticular nucleus of the thalamus and did not affect peripheral PLN synthesis in cardiac muscles, skeletal muscles and smooth muscles, leads to:54
+In contrast, ablation of phospholamban limited to the reticular nucleus of the thalamus, which did not affect peripheral PLN synthesis in cardiac muscle, skeletal muscle and smooth muscle:55

 - Hyperactivity